Author:

 Violations Tracker

-Perhaps the most psychologically damaging element in QAPI is the Violations Missed counter in the bottom left corner.
+Perhaps the most psychologically damaging element in QAPI is the Violations Missed counter.
 This running tally of your failures follows you throughout the game, growing larger and more prominent as your mistakes accumulate.

 Miss a medication error buried in page 23 of a discharge summary?
 The counter ticks up.
 Overlook an undocumented phone call in a 47-page chart?
 Another tick.
 Fail to catch an AI-generated note that confidently states a patient's broken leg was treated with antidepressants?
 The counter doesn't just tick—it flashes angrily.